 When will mainnet be released?

-We will be releasing a full schedule for the launch of our Athens (testnet) and ZetaChain Mainnet soon.
+We will be releasing a full schedule for the launch of our testnet and ZetaChain mainnet soon.
 Stay tuned on our Twitter, Discord, and Telegram for updates.
-The current Athens Testnet is live, and you can develop dApps with that.
+The current testnet is live, and you can develop dApps with that.

 How do I get ZETA?

-You can request testnet ZETA in the #zeta-faucet channel on our discord.
+You can request testnet ZETA in the faucet channel on our Discord server or use the faucet on the command line, learn more in the faucet docs.
 This testnet ZETA does not and will never have any monetary value.
 It is solely for testing purposes, so that people can experience the use and power of ZetaChain.